-- Participate in interviews to assess for skills important to our communities of practice.
+Participate in interviews to assess for skills important to our disciplines.

-- If selected, your talent partner will work with you to match you to a project.
+If selected, your USDS Talent partner will work with you throughout the selection and onboarding process.

-Onboarding to USDS can take several weeks, and sometimes longer depending on completion of a required background check.
-Our talent team will be with you every step of the way, and your talent partner will keep you up-to-date throughout the process.
+Onboarding to USDS can take several weeks depending on completion of a required background check.
+Our Talent team will be with you every step of the way and your Talent partner will keep you up-to-date throughout the process.

 If you aren’t selected to join USDS, you can apply again after one year with an updated resume.